griverorz/griverorz.github.io/_pages/research.md

 * Explainable Machine Learning for Public Opinion Research.

-* Ideological Shifts in a Stable Dictatorship: A Study of General Franco's Addresses Using Deep Learning. (with \'Alvaro La Parra-P\'erez)
+* Ideological Shifts in a Stable Dictatorship: A Study of General Franco's Addresses Using Deep Learning. (with &Aacute;lvaro La Parra-P&eacute;rez)

 #### _Working papers_